Add drama to your landscape at Christmas and year-round with these graceful orb sculptures. They're easy to build and last for years.

 Items may be Special Order in some stores.
 Product costs, availability, and item numbers may vary online or by market.
 Paint colors may vary slightly from those shown.
 Availability varies by market for lumber species and sizes.

 Missing anything?
 Shop Online

-Start with the top strap as it's stacked on the threaded rod.
-Gently bend the strap in an arc until the last hole on the end reaches the threaded rod where you can slip it over the top and against the end of the conduit.
-Have your helper hold that strap in place while you bend the next strap down in the stack.
-As you add the remaining four straps, you may need to clamp some of them together to hold the assembly in place.
+Starting with the top strap as it's stacked on the rod, gently bend the strap in an arc until the last hole on the end reaches the threaded rod.
+Slip the hole over the top of the rod and against the end of the conduit.
+You may want a helper (wearing work gloves) to hold the strap in place while you bend and place the next strap in the stack.
+Repeat the procedure with all of the straps.